 - After working as Assistant Director for Children’s Services in Southampton, Rosemary has been an independent consultant to a range of schools.
 She has been a National Challenge Adviser, working with underperforming secondary schools, and a School Improvement Partner.
 Rosemary has been chair of governors for a sixth form college and is currently chair of governors in a Dorset VA school.

-Joy Tubbs - Trustee
+Joy Tubbs - Trustee/Member

 - Joy’s teaching career spanned 18 years, leading to the senior leadership of a rural secondary comprehensive school of 1300 students.
 Joy became the first leading teacher within Suffolk LA, firstly modelling outstanding practice in her own classroom and subsequently supporting the development of pedagogy across the LA.
 Joy was promoted to the post of a LA Head of School Improvement, working particularly with schools causing concern; as a result of improved Ofsted and KS2 and KS4 outcomes across the LA, Joy joined the National Strategies as Deputy National Director School Improvement.
 Joy held responsibility for the development of the mathematics and English leading teacher programme, Improving Schools Programme (ISP) and SIP Programme.
 Joy was seconded to the DfE where she led a pilot project with 450 schools achieving significant accelerated improvement in children’s progress at KS2 and setting the foundations of school to school support and joint practice development across 30 LAs, and contributing to the 2010 White Paper.